General Traffic Information

 You will not be able to pay a citation online or by phone if you were charged with violation that requires compliance.
 These charges are: driver's license, tag/registration, insurance and defective equipment.
 Florida Statutes provides that you show proof of valid documentation to the clerk when you satisfy the citation; by mail include a copy of your citation, and with the necessary documents with any applicable fees, or in person by visiting any of the Clerk’s offices in Miami.

-Traffic tickets that are delinquent for more than 90 days are referred to an agency for collections, pursuant to Florida Statutes 28.246(6).
+Traffic citations that are delinquent for more than 90 days are referred to an agency for collections, pursuant to Florida Statutes 28.246(6).
 You will be able to pay any fines and/or court costs to the Clerk of Courts at this time.

 If your driver license was suspended due to failure to comply with a Miami-Dade County traffic citation, upon compliance, you may reinstate your driver license at any of the Miami-Dade County Clerk of Courts or Florida Department of Highway Safety and Motor Vehicles locations.
 Please visit the Department of Highway Safety and Motor Vehicles website for locations and hours of operation.

 If your privileges were suspended or revoked for any other reason you must go to your nearest Driver's License Office within the State of Florida.

-The Florida Department of Highway Safety and Motor Vehicles reports tickets issued in Miami-Dade County to other states; therefore, tickets received in Miami-Dade County may affect the record on Driver’s License issued in other states.
+The Florida Department of Highway Safety and Motor Vehicles reports citations issued in Miami-Dade County to other states; therefore, citations received in Miami-Dade County may affect the record on Driver’s License issued in other states.

 If you need a clearance for a Dade County citation, you may call (305) 275-1111 to obtain a clearance at the cost of $7.00.